Response templating

 is code completed, only helpers that can be used as block helpers are suggested.

-Hash names include the fact if they are mandatory or optional:
+Hash names include the a description, and an icon if they are mandatory:

 Hash value items doesn’t have additional contextual information: